hartkopp/M_CAN-on-STM32MP157A-DK1/README.md

 ![Transceiver on old IDE cable](/pictures/MCAN-TRX-Hardware.jpg)

-Transceiver on old IDE cable
+Two CAN transceivers sticked on an old IDE cable

 ### Software setup